MysteryPancake/Houdini-OpenCL/README.md

 Attributes are bound in the order defined in the "Bindings" tab.
 You can use whatever naming you want, it won't affect anything.

 Houdini binds most attributes as arrays.
-Array attributes are also bound as arrays, by flattening them into a giant array.
+Array attributes are flattened to a single 1D array.

 ### Floating types: `float, vector2, vector, vector4, matrix2, matrix3, matrix`